Tech-Moms/week-3/readme.md

 * Right click on the index.html file in VS Code and click on Copy Path.
 Paste that path into the browser.
 * Open with Live Server (not recommended yet)

-## Notes
-This repository can be used as a template for students portfolio projects.